cottoncammy/disquark/README.md

 ### Listening and responding to incoming interactions via HTTP

-Verification of incoming interactions requires the `org.bouncycastle:bcprov-jdk18on` dependency by default.
-If not installed, incoming interactions won't have their signatures verified.
 By default, the web server launched by DisQuark will listen for incoming interactions on `localhost:80`.

+**Verification of incoming interactions requires the `org.bouncycastle:bcprov-jdk18on` dependency to be installed and for the `BouncyCastleProvider` to be configured as Java's `java.security.Provider` in your application.
+Incoming interactions won't have their signatures verified if you don't setup a `BouncyCastleProvider` or change the default `InteractionsValidator`.**

 ```java
 class MyApp {